 Background

-This proceeding revisits California's net energy metering (NEM) program, which is described on the NEM overview webpage, the Rulemaking R.14-07-002 webpage, and the NEM 2.0 evaluation webpage.
+This proceeding revisited California's net energy metering (NEM) program, which is described on the Customer-Sited Renewable Energy Generation webpage, the Rulemaking R.14-07-002 webpage, and the NEM 2.0 evaluation webpage.
 The proceeding was initiated because the Commission committed in Decision (D.) 16-01-044 to later review the NEM successor (or NEM 2.0) tariff, citing interactive, yet unresolved, policy movements within the Commission, but outside the scope of R.14-07-002.
+The proceeding is now closed.

 Visit this webpage to view documents in the R.20-08-020 proceeding.